Publishing files

 Consider the following when publishing files:

-• During publish, Relativity assigns control numbers to documents from the top of the directory (source location) down.
+• During publish, Relativity assigns control numbers to documents.
 Duplicates do not receive unique control numbers.

 • The publish process includes the three distinct steps of deduplication document ID creation, primary document publish, and overlaying deduplication metadata; as a result, it’s possible for multiple processing sets to be publishing at the same time in the same workspace.